 KMES offers on-site Vacation Care for early release and full day In-Service Days, Parent-Teacher Conference days, the week that includes Christmas Day of winter break and the full week of spring break.
 Vacation Care is available in 3 tier levels.
 Extended Care is only available to Lower and Upper Elementary students.
-There is no extended or vacation care option for Middle School students.

-Tier 1 covers all 11:30 early release In-Service and Parent-Teacher Conference dates.
+Partial Vacation Care covers all 11:30 early release In-Service and Parent-Teacher Conference dates.